Emergence of correlated proton tunneling in water ice: Results

 The behaviour of the von Neumann entropy of $\rho_{\infty}^{ice}(T)$ supports the arguments above for the fixed values of $J_x$ and $J_z^{(\text{intra})}$.
-The von Neumann entropy measures the amount of disorder, uncertainty, or unpredictability of a generic quantum state.
-Furthermore, each basis state of pseudo-spins represents a different proton configuration in our model.
-Thus, $S[\rho_{\infty}^{ice}(T)]$ directly quantifies the proton-disorder.
-According to figure \ref{SandP}, it remains close to unity until $58.9$ K. Note that the pseudo-spins live inside the subspace spanned by $\{| 01 \rangle^{\bigotimes 6}, | 10 \rangle^{\bigotimes 6}\}$ in the same temperature range.
-Then this unit disorder is possible only if the pseudo-spins can exist in only two orthogonal states living inside this subspace with an equal probability, i.e., the configurations given in figure \ref{Model}b and c or two of their coherent superpositions orthogonal to each other are equally likely for the protons. $S[\rho_{\infty}^{ice}(T)]$ rises slowly with further increases of temperature until $73.4$ K. Hence, a smooth change occurs in the proton-disorder around $58.9 - 73.4$ K. After that, the slope of $S[\rho_{\infty}^{ice}(T)]$ is approximately constant, which shows a rapid increase in the proton disorder.
+According to figure \ref{SandP}, it remains at unity until $58.9$ K. Note that the pseudo-spins live inside the subspace spanned by $\{| 01 \rangle^{\bigotimes 6}, | 10 \rangle^{\bigotimes 6}\}$ in the same temperature range.
+Then this unit disorder is possible only if the pseudo-spins can exist in only two orthogonal states living inside this subspace with an equal probability, i.e., the configurations given in figures \ref{Model}-b and c or two of their coherent superpositions orthogonal to each other are equally likely for the protons. $S[\rho_{\infty}^{ice}(T)]$ rises slowly with further increases of temperature until $73.4$ K. Hence, a smooth change occurs in the proton-disorder around $58.9 - 73.4$ K. After that, the slope of $S[\rho_{\infty}^{ice}(T)]$ is approximately constant, which shows a rapid increase in the proton disorder.
+Note that the first derivative of free energy of $\rho_{\infty}^{ice}(T)$ has the same temperature dependence with $P_{BF}(T)$ and $S[\rho_{\infty}^{ice}(T)]$ as shown in figure \ref{F}.

 Estimation of the free parameters may still look arbitrary at first glance.
 However, if we decrease the value of $J_x$, $P_{BF}(T)$ cannot get close to unity at any temperature (figure \ref{Pv2}-a), which means that the ice rules are always violated and the system can never end up in XI phase.
 On the contrary, a change in the value of $J_z^{(\text{intra})}$ sets the temperature at which the ice rules begin to be violated, apart from the experimentally determined phase transition temperatures (figure \ref{Pv2}-b).
-Hence, the expected temperature dependence of $P_{BF}$ exhibits a sensitivity to our free parameters, i.e., deviations from the fixed values are much smaller than the energy of a H-bond, and rule out any prediction preventing the appearance of a slow decline in $P_{BF}(T)$ from unity around $58.9 - 73.4$ K.
+Hence, the expected temperature dependence of $P_{BF}$ exhibits a sensitivity to our free parameters, i.e., deviations from the fixed values of either $J_x$ or $J_z^{(\text{intra})}$ that are much smaller than the energy of a H-bond rule out any prediction, preventing the appearance of a slow decline in $P_{BF}(T)$ from unity around $58.9 - 73.4$ K. Also, this behaviour cannot reappear when the second parameter is also allowed to deviate from its fixed value at the same time.
+Please see section \ref{II-B} in the Electronic Supplementary Material (ESM) for the details.